MANG-CODER/.github/profile/README.md

 ### 📝 Useful resources - where can the community find docs?
 Is there anything else the community should know?

-We have useful resources, we have docs, but most importantly, **MANG CODER will fight & destroy [it-ftup](https://github.com/it-ftup)**
+Of course, We have useful resources, we have docs, but most importantly, **MANG CODER will fight & destroy [it-ftup](https://github.com/it-ftup)**